Install Karaoke Mugen (optional)

 - Nyaa : You’ll surely find what you seek in the raw category.

 Ask your friends

-If you haven't done that yet, join our Discord and don't hesitate to ask people on the #karaoke channel if they don't have the video you seek already somewhere.
+If you haven’t done that yet, join our Discord or our forum and don’t hesitate to ask people on the #karaoke channel (Discord) or the Bases category on the forum if they don’t have the video you seek already somewhere.

-You can also ask people you know our your followers on social media.
+You can also ask people you know or your followers on social media.
 You never know!